-The Employment (Miscellaneous Provisions) Act 2018 (“the Act”) is not due to come into force until the first week of March.
+The President of Ireland Michael D Higgins signed the Employment (Miscellaneous Provisions) Act 2018 (“the Act”) into law last month on Christmas Day, although it is not due to come into force until the first week of March.
 This gives employers some time to consider the changes the Act will implement, time to update working practices, policies and contracts, and time to “jump on the bandwagon” (pun intended – see below).

 The Act will make various changes to existing employment legislation, including the Terms of Employment (Information) Act 1994 (“the 1994 Act”), the Organisation of Working Time Act 1997 (“the OWTA”), the Unfair Dismissals Act 1977 (“the UD Act”), the Workplace Relations Act 2015 and the National Minimum Wage Act 2000.
 The Act’s stated aim is to stabilise working conditions by improving the “security and predictability of working hours for employees on insecure contracts and those working variable hours”.
 The key measures included in the Act to achieve this are summarised below.

 Changes to Organisation of Working Time Act

 The Act makes two significant amendments to the OWTA that will have a big impact on employers, especially those who offer flexible hours and/or zero-hour contracts.
 These will affect, in particular, the roster work practices operated in industries such as retail, healthcare, tourism, hospitality, education and fast food.

 Prohibition of zero-hour contracts and introduction of minimum payments

 Zero-hour contracts will be prohibited, except for genuine casual work, emergency cover or short-term relief absence.
 It remains to be seen what will be deemed as genuinely “casual” for these purposes, and it is likely this will be tested through case law.